 Schools for Registered Cardiovascular Invasive Specialists

 Cardiovascular invasive specialists assist doctors with invasive heart procedures and tests.
 There is a certification exam offered by Cardiovascular Credentialing International (CCI) to become a registered cardiovascular invasive specialist (RCIS).
 Individuals with the appropriate work experience or education may earn this certification.
 Qualifications for the examination are available at the official CCI website.
+Read on to learn how to find a school for registered cardiovascular invasive specialists.

 How to Select a Registered Cardiovascular Invasive Specialist School